OlegIlyenko/sangria-tcp-msgpack-example/README.md

 ### Motivation & Protocol

 GraphQL claims to be transport and data format agnostic.
 At least this is what everybody says (including myself).
-Time to prove this theory and implement something different from boring HTTP and JSON :)
+It's time to prove this theory and implement something different from boring HTTP and JSON :)

 This example uses binary protocol [MessagePack](http://msgpack.org/) and exposes GraphQL query engine via raw TCP connection.
 Some important points about the protocol and data the format: